iterate-ch/docs/protocols/box.md

 Box WebDAV support reached end-of-life at October 25th, 2019
 ```

-1. {download}`Download<https://svn.cyberduck.ch/trunk/profiles/Box.cyberduckprofile>` the *Box Connection Profile* or install it through the *Profiles* tab of the preferences for preconfigured settings.
+1. {download}`Download<https://svn.cyberduck.ch/trunk/profiles/Box.cyberduckprofile>` the *Box Connection Profile* or install it from *Preferences… → Profiles* for preconfigured settings.
 2. Enter your email address for the username.

 Alternatively, enter the following information in the [bookmark](../cyberduck/bookmarks.md):